Airmime/discord-pubg-bot/README.md

-# PUBG Discord bot for game statistics
+# PUBG Discord bot for game statistics (no longer supported).
 A smart PUBG Discord bot, developed with nodejs, that allows you to obtain your game statistics.

 ## Node.js Dependencies